WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Countermeasures

 \section{Countermeasures}

-\textbf{Audio damping:} The simplest method of preventing eavesdropping using DPSs is to damp the audio using a physical damping device at the input of the pressure ports.
-The damping device should be such that it does not affect the normal pressure measurement of the pressure sensors.
-However, it should dampen the audio significantly.
-One solution is to use a pressure sampling tube longer than 1 m to dampen the audio significantly without impacting the normal pressure measurement.
-Another solution is to enclose the pressure pickup device using a box-like enclosure filled with sound-damping foam to dampen the audio.
-Both of these countermeasures are cheap and easy to adopt in a critical infrastructure where confidentiality might be an issue.
+\textbf{Audio damping:} The first method is to damp the audio at the input of the pressure ports without affecting the normal pressure measurement.
+One solution is to use a pressure sampling tube longer than 1 m.
+Another solution is to enclose the pressure pickup device using a box-like enclosure filled with sound-damping foam to dampen the audio (see Fig. \ref{fig:defense} in Appendix \ref{appensec:defense}). \mycolor{Both defenses are cheap and easy to adopt.}

-\textbf{Reducing sampling frequency of DPSs:} Another intuitive solution is to reduce the sampling frequency of pressure sensors in HVAC systems.
-However, we need to keep in mind that often reducing sampling frequency is not possible in some specific applications, where small pressure changes must be detected accurately and quickly for a stable control process.
+\textbf{Reducing sampling frequency of DPSs:} Another intuitive solution is to keep the sampling frequency less than 500 Hz.
+However, reducing sampling frequency is not often possible in some specific applications, where small pressure changes must be detected accurately and quickly for a stable control process.
 Therefore, for these closely controlled applications, an audio damping device should be used instead of reducing the sampling frequency of pressure sensors.